marrlab/InstantDL/README.md

 - `use_algorithm`: You can choose between "Regression", "SemanticSegmentation", "Instance Segmentation" or "Classification"
 - `path`: the path to your project directory here
 - `use_pretrained_weights`:  Set to `True` if you want to use pretrained weights
-- `pretrained_weights_path`: Set a relative file path from your project directory with the filename here
+- `pretrained_weights`: Set a relative file path from your project directory with the filename here
 - `batchsize`:   Set the batchsize depeding on your GPU capabilities
 - `iterations_over_dataset`:  Set how many iterations over the dataset should be taken for learning.
 It might stop automatically if no improvement on the validation set was measured after 25 epochs
 - `data_gen_args` : a dictionary including these parameters: